irionr/room-hosting/room_hosting_guidelines.md

 * Keep track of the time and remind the speaker how much time is left using the “time tracker” cue cards.

+* Take care of closing the room doors when people get into the room after the talk has started.
+This can be handled better when more than one person hosts the room.

 ## End of the presentation

 * If the speaker doesn't show any sign of finishing in the agreed time: stand up